Brett Knowles, pm2 Consulting

 How we Handle OKRs and KPIs within Hirebook

-- As in the above examples, when there are important performance indicators (KPIs) which are not associated with any specific Objective, but are of great value when:
+- As in the above examples, when there are important performance indicators (KPIs) that are not associated with any specific Objective but are of great value when:

 a.
 Problem Solving - in many cases OKRs help the organization see specific performance issues, but do not provide sufficient detail to accurately diagnose or recommend improvements.
 A common solution to this in many organizations is to burden the OKR system with too many key results.
 By using KPIs you reduce this OKR reporting burden.

 b.
 Considering activities associated with organization success but not necessarily deep or strategic.
-In many cases we see indicators of performance, such as employee absenteeism, that is not associated with any objective but provides useful insights to leadership.
+In many cases, we see indicators of performance, such as employee absenteeism, that are not associated with any objective but provide useful insights into leadership.

 Whether or not you decide to use OKRs or KPIs depends entirely on your organization’s culture and vocabulary around performance.
 If your executive team has a clearly defined mission and a strong vision, OKRs can help to align your employees in the same direction and focus their energy on achieving big results.
 If your organization is more focused on stability rather than growth, then KPIs might be a better fit to ensure that you’re hitting all of the metrics you have set up.